 - Fillings, crowns, onlays, or bonding may be used to cover a cavity or other flaw that may be the cause of your sensitivity.

 - Desensitizing toothpaste or an in-office fluoride gel may be used to prevent sensation from reaching the nerve and, in the case of fluoride, strengthen tooth enamel.

 - A surgical gum graft will restore gum tissue so that the dentin beneath your gums will no longer be exposed.

 - A root canal is often used if your sensitivity is severe.
 Because local anesthesia is used during the procedure, root canals are painless (and a far better alternative so suffering from tooth pain).

 An Ounce of Prevention …

 The good news is that, like many dental concerns, tooth sensitivity can be prevented.
 Here are a few tips that will help keep the pain at bay:

 - Keep up with your dental hygiene.
-Cavities are caused by tooth decay and receded gums can be the result of gum disease; if you brush after every meal, floss daily, and see your dentist at least twice a year, your teeth and gums are more likely to stay healthy and pain-free.
+Cavities are caused by tooth decay and receded gums can be the result of gum disease; if you brush after every meal, floss daily, and see your dentist in Reston at least twice a year, your teeth and gums are more likely to stay healthy and pain-free.

 - Avoid chewing on ice, hard candies, or other things that might chip or crack your teeth.
 Use a straw when you’re drinking an iced beverage to avoid the temptation to chew and do your best to suck on hard candies instead of bite.